Batman '66

-Batman '66 is a superhero comic book series published by DC Comics featuring Batman as a continuation of the 1966–68 television series starring Adam West and Burt Ward as Batman and Robin.
+Batman '66 is an American superhero comic book series published by the comic book publishing company DC Comics featuring Batman as a continuation of the 1966–1968 television series starring Adam West and Burt Ward as Batman and Robin.
 The series was written primarily by Jeff Parker and Tom Peyer, with cover art by Mike Allred.
-It published 30 issues from 2013–2016, although the setting has been used in occasional crossovers since 2016.
+It published 30 issues from 2013 to 2016, although the setting has been used in crossovers since 2016: Batman '66 Meets the Green Hornet, Batman '66 Meets the Man from U.N.C.L.E., Batman '66 Meets Steed and Mrs. Peel, Batman '66 Meets Wonder Woman '77, and Archie Meets Batman '66.